Maybe This Place Is the Same and We're Just Changing: Background

 In the fall of 2010 bassist Kyle Fasel "wasn't happy" with the music he was working on and wished to start over.
 Fasel called guitarist Dave Knox and the pair soon started talking about the goals they wished to achieve.
 Fasel didn't expect it to lead anywhere.
 Vocalist Dan Lambton, who was friends with Knox, received a call from Fasel, asking if he would like to join him and Knox.
 They were soon joined by drummer Aaron Schuck.
 The group soon realized that it "didn't feel right [playing the songs they currently had]. [...] almost forc[ing] ourselves into [a] sound."
 They had a meeting and came to the conclusion to start over.
 During this period of change, Fasel and Knox were playing in The Fastest Kid Alive.
 Shortly afterwards, Schuck was replaced by Brian Blake.
 Blake had emailed the band after he found out they needed a drummer.

 Real Friends didn't have a permanent second guitarist, often having their friends to substitute.
 Eric Haines soon joined as an additional guitarist.
 Until Haines joined Fasel and Knox would typically write the songs and they didn't have "another guitar[ist's] opinion", according to Fasel.
 With this new line-up the group released a few EPs.
 One of these was Everyone That Dragged You Here (2012).
 Shortly after the release of the EP, the band's popularity increased and the audience at their shows also increased.
 Another EP was Put Yourself Back Together (2013).
 Reviewing the EP for Rock Sound, Andy Biddulph said noted that he would not be "surprised" if the band was "mixing it with the big boys in a year's time".
 Fearless signed the band in December 2013.
-The band were initially hesitant to sign a label but called Fearless "different.
+The band were initially hesitant to sign to a label but called Fearless "different.
 They made it feel more like a family."
 The group "still wanted full control of our band" while Fearless would help with marketing and distribution, according to Fasel.